School of Medicine

 Clinical Associate Professor, Pediatrics

-Bio Lauren Destino, MD, is the Associate Medical Director of the Pediatric Hospital Medicine Division and Associate Medical Director of the acute care floor at Lucile Packard Children?s Hospital (LPCH) Stanford and a clinical assistant professor at Stanford Univeristy.
+Bio Lauren Destino, MD, is the Associate Division Chief of the Pediatric Hospital Medicine Division and Medical Director of Acute Care at Lucile Packard Children?s Hospital Stanford (LPCHS) and a Clinical Assistant Professor at Stanford University.
 She was a site co-Investigator for the I-PASS study at Stanford and is the site Principal Investigator for the PCORI grant, Bringing I-PASS to the Bedside: A Communication Bundle to Improve Patient Safety and Experience.
-She is involved in a number of quality and process improvement related activities at LPCH.
+She is involved in a number of quality and process improvement related activities at LPCHS.
 She is the director for a required quality improvement rotation for residents and co-directs the scholarly concentration for quality and process improvement.
-She is also the MOC portfolio manager for LPCH Stanford?s MOC part IV portfolio.
-Her research interests include communication among the care team (inclusive of patients and families) as well as quality and quantity of time trainees spend in patient/family communication.
+Her research interests include communication among the care team (inclusive of patients and families), patient flow throughout the hospital, and value centered improvement.

 Clinical Assistant Professor, Obstetrics & Gynecology - Maternal Fetal Medicine